Taliban's treatment of women may be crime against humanity: UN experts

 Ravina Shamdasani said the office had documented numerous such incidents this month, including a woman and a man lashed 39 times each for spending time alone together outside of marriage.

+Balkhi said the Taliban administration considered the statement by the United Nations and others by Western officials were "an insult towards Islam and violation of international principals."

-(Reporting by Emma Farge, Editing by William Maclean)
+(Reporting by Emma Farge, Editing by William Maclean and William Mallard)